 Later Nourse became just the second woman selected as a member of the Société Nationale des Beaux-Arts, the New Salon.

 In 1920, Nourse underwent surgery for breast cancer.
 She continued painting and exhibiting internationally until she retired in 1924.
 During her career she maintained a more traditional style, dismissing popular movements like Impressionism as passing trends.
 Nourse died in Paris in 1938 and unfortunately, her work was largely forgotten.
-In the 20th century, the rediscovery of Nourse led to a retrospective exhibit of her work at the Smithsonian in Washington, DC, and at the Cincinnati Art Museum in 1983.
+In the 20th century, the rediscovery of Nourse led to a retrospective exhibit of her work at the Smithsonian in Washington, DC, and at the Cincinnati Art Museum

 Find out more:

 [easyazon_image align="none" height="110" identifier="B0000EE26D" locale="US" src="https://www.dailyartmagazine.com/wp-content/uploads/2018/03/511vivhVvoL.SL110.jpg" tag="dailyartdaily-20" width="84"] [easyazon_image align="none" height="110" identifier="B009MC27PS" locale="US" src="https://www.dailyartmagazine.com/wp-content/uploads/2018/03/41wmsxy0hlL.SL110.jpg" tag="dailyartdaily-20" width="73"]